Klump-Inc/flutter_plugin/README.md

 # Klump Checkout Flutter Plugin

-Flutter SDK for implementing the Klump Checkout - Klump is a
+Flutter SDK for implementing the Klump Checkout - Klump is a modern, simple to use platform that allows the user to collect payments from customers in instalments using a payment card (debit or credit) or a bank account.

 ## Before getting started
 - Checkout our [get started guide](https://docs.useklump.com/docs/intro-to-klump) to create your mechant account and retrieve your API Keys.